dnsimple/dnsimple-support/content/articles/mx-record.markdown

 MX stands for Mail eXchange.
 MX Records tell email delivery agents where they should deliver your email.
 You can have many MX records for a domain.
 They provide a way to have redundancy and ensure email will always be delivered.

 Google Apps provides a common example of using MX Records for email delivery.
-When you create a Google Apps account and you want your email to be delivered to your Google Apps mail account, Google provides you with a set of MX records you need to add to DNSimple.
-Here are the default MX records Google suggests you add:
+When you create a Google Apps account and you want your email to be delivered to your Google Apps mail account, Google provides a set of MX records you need to add to DNSimple.
+Here are the default MX records Google suggests:

 - aspmx.l.google.com 1
 - alt1.aspmx.l.google.com 5